alireza-md93/GPU-Accelerated-Viterbi-Decoder/README.md

     - A kernel based on **`int32` DPX intrinsics**, providing high performance on all modern NVIDIA GPUs.
     - A highly-optimized kernel using **`int16` SIMD intrinsics**, which can nearly double the performance on GPUs with Compute Capability 9.0 or higher (e.g., Ada Lovelace, Hopper).

+- **Flexible Input Types**: The decoder supports both hard and soft-decision inputs with varying precision levels.
+For all soft-decision types, a negative value is interpreted as a '0' bit and a positive value as a '1' bit.
+  - **Hard Decision**: Input type is `int32`, where each element contains 32 packed encoded bits from the channel.
+  - **4-bit Soft-Decision**: Input type is `int32`, with each element containing eight packed 4-bit soft-decision values.
+  - **8-bit Soft-Decision**: Input type is `int32`, with each element containing four packed 8-bit soft-decision values.
+  - **16-bit Soft-Decision**: Input type is `int32`, with each element containing two packed 16-bit soft-decision values.
+  - **Floating-Point Soft-Decision**: Input type is `float`, where each element represents a single soft-decision value.

+For all packed formats, the Most Significant Bit (MSB) corresponds to the input received earliest in time.

 ## How to Use

 ### Prerequisites